mapsplugin/cordova-plugin-googlemaps-doc/articles/before_post_your_issue/README.md

 ## 5. Save the logs

-When your application crashes for whatever reason, the Android and/or iOS development environments will reveal the reason in the native logs.
+When your application crashes for whatever reason, the Android and/or iOS development environments will usually reveal the reason in the native logs.
 Please save the logs via `adb` or `xcode`.

 This is highly beneficial as well in helping point out the problem in most cases..